earthbound19/pyenv-win/README.md

 ## Bug Tracker and Support

-- Please report any suggestions, bug reports, or annoyances with pyenv-win through the [GitHub bug tracker](https://github.com/pyenv-win/pyenv-win/issues).
+- Please report any suggestions, bug reports, or annoyances with pyshim-win through the [GitHub bug tracker](https://github.com/inseopark/pyshim-win/issues).

 ## License and Copyright